Equipment and Maintenance Tracking

 While asset management is important in any organisation, in healthcare it provides staff with the tools to speed patients’ recovery and ensure quality care.
 It is about using technology to optimise equipment performance and predict maintenance and replacement requirements.Tracking assets and equipment in the healthcare sector

 PPE and Medical Equipment Distribution

 PPE and Portal Medical Equipment (PME) such as full-face respirators, self-contained breathing apparatuses, ventilators, gas masks, N95 respirators, and surgical masks are a sought-after commodity and therefore need to be tracked to reduce both misplacement and theft.

-PPE and PME management software guarantees a centralised and effective control over the assignment and delivery.
+PPE and PME management software guarantees centralised and effective control over the assignment and delivery.
 Specifically, when and who is cleaning, delivering and to which employee and/or patient.

-Medical equipment asset management; the end goal
+Medical Equipment Tracking – the end goal

 The end goal is to maintain equipment and make sure of availability when needed for a rapid response.
 The Hardcat system tells healthcare administrators what equipment is available, what work has been done on it in the past, and when it may need more maintenance or replacing.

 For medical equipment asset management to fully support strategic planning and management, your asset management system should allow for: